ait-energy/iesopt-project-template/minutes.md

 - Have mandatory documentation for the templates that we all use
 - Have validation too

-### IES Convention for Drawing IESopt system diagrams
+## IES Convention for drawing IESopt system diagrams
 #### Goal
 > Clearly defined drawing convention among  IES IESopt users for consistency and clarity across IESopt projects, facillitating collaboration and communication: